feathersui/feathersui-starling/README.md

 # Foxhole

 Built on [Starling](http://gamua.com/starling/) for Adobe AIR and Flash Player, Foxhole consists of various UI controls designed for mobile.
-Foxhole name comes from the fact that I develop these components "under fire" for real projects, mostly games.
+Foxhole's name comes from the fact that I develop these components "under fire" for real projects, mostly games.
 Documentation is sparse.
 APIs may change completely and on a whim.
 They're not necessarily fully-featured.
 Use at your own risk.

 ## Available Components